"Nothing hurts more than a sharp spear," said Hyena.

 "O King," he said, "I offer you this treat."

 Lion devoured the honey-cakes.
 "Delicious!" he roared.
 "What was that?"

 Then Lion visited Hyena.
 "Cry me some tears!" he said.

 "These are salty!" growled Lion.
 "I want the sweet ones."

 When Hyena couldn't produce honey-tears, Lion beat her until she was nearly dead.

-Hyena realized Jackal was right: Lies can give more pain than spears.
+Jackal was right: Lies hurt more than a sharp spear.

 Inspired by: "A Lie can give more pain than a Spear" in Hausa Superstitions and Customs by A. J. N. Tremearne, 1913.

 Notes: You can read the original story online.